aggrawal-ankur/gitbook/content/docs/low-level-architecture/mem-alloc/data-types.md

 ---
-description: How the illusion of data types is created?
+title: Data Types
+weight: 1
 ---

-# Data Types
+How the illusion of data types is created?

 _**August 18, 2025**_